-Moreover, pursuant to Law 29/1987, of 18 December, governing Inheritance and Gift Tax, individuals resident in Spain that acquire the securities or rights over these securities through inheritance or gift will be subject to the tax without prejudice to the specific legislation applicable in each Autonomous Community.
-The effective tax rate, after applying all relevant factors, ranges from 0% to 81.6%.
+Moreover, pursuant to IGT Law, individuals resident in Spain that acquire the securities or rights over these securities through inheritance or gift will be subject to the Inheritance and Gift Tax ("IGT") without prejudice to the specific legislation applicable in each Autonomous Community.
+The effective tax rate, after applying all relevant factors, ranges from 7.65% to 81.6%.
 Some tax benefits may reduce the effective tax rates (bearing in mind the Autonomous regions provisions).